Updated On:

 The Federal Drug Administration (FDA) has not approved drugs specifically for treating this male breast disorder.

 In most cases, male breast reduction surgery is the preferred and most reliable solution for permanent relief from gynecomastia symptoms.
-Gynecomastia surgery aims to remove excess glandular and fat tissues, relieving physical symptoms such as swelling, pain and soreness and achieving a more masculine chest contour.
+Gynecomastia surgery aims to remove excess glandular and fat tissues, relieve physical symptoms such as swelling, pain and soreness and achieve a more masculine chest contour.

 Gynecomastia surgery can significantly improve the patient's body image and enhance self-esteem.

-Gynecomastia surgery, like any form of surgery, has its risks and complications.
+Just like any form of surgery, gyno surgery also carries possible surgical risks and complications.
 Risks such as haematoma and seroma have an incidence rate of 5% to 10%, which may require patients to undergo further treatment, such as fluid aspiration and bleeding control.
-Skin contour irregularities, breast asymmetry, changes in nipple sensation, and delayed wound healing of the incision site occur in less than 5% of cases.
+Changes in nipple sensation and delayed wound healing of the incision site occur in less than 5% of cases.

 Less than 5% of patients who had gynecomastia surgery may require further treatment or gynecomastia corrective surgery due to: